Ereiarrus/ComplementsBotPy/README.md

 - !enablerandomcomplement - undoes !disablerandomcomplement; this is the default
 - !removeallcomplements - removes all custom complements added by you
 - !addcomplement <complement> - add a custom complement for to your own channel
+- !setmutettsprefix - the character/string to put in front of a message to mute TTS (text-to-speech); default is "!"
+- !mutecmdcomplement - mutes tts for complements sent with !complement command; this is the default
+- !unmutecmdcomplement - undoes !mutecmdcomplement;
+- !muterandomcomplement - mutes tts for complements randomly given out;
+- !unmuterandomcomplement - undoes !muterandomcomplement; this is the default

 ### Unimplemented commands